Kingabar/memory-game/README.md

 ## Table of content
  # 1 Instruction
- # 2 Purpose and goals of the website

 # 1 Instruction
  - The objective of the game is to find all the matching pairs of cards.